Dekriel/Dogelang/README.md

 # Important notes + updates:
 I'll try to fix print statements, if statements, while loops, variable decleration etc. It's very messy and I see a heck **ton** of unneeded code.

+As of 22.03.23, I've decided I'll just leave this shitty ass code behind lol